Welcome to the UCSF Birth Center

 Frequently asked questions

 This information has been updated as of February 1, 2021.
 Please see “COVID-19 Updates on UCSF Birth Center and Outpatient Clinic” for latest FAQs related to COVID-19

 To prepare for your stay at the hospital, please print a tour packet.

 A: All rooms in the Birth Center are private rooms with a private restroom.
 Each room comes with a flat screen television that is controlled by a tablet with access to Wi-Fi, educational materials and a variety of movies.
 There is a safe with combination lock where you can store valuables.
 Each room has a sofa bed where your support person will sleep; we will provide all linens and pillows for overnight use.
 All rooms have natural light; lighting and temperature in the rooms are under your control.

 Q: What is the visitation policy?

 A: Yes, outside food is more than welcome.
-Note if you order food from a restaurant for delivery you must send someone down to the main lobby for pick up, they cannot go to the 3rd floor.
-Each unit in the birth center has a pantry that you will be given access to.
-In the pantry you will find standard snacks & drinks, fridge, freezer and a microwave.
+Note if you order food from a restaurant for delivery you must send someone down to the main lobby for pick up.
+Delivery services are not allowed on the 3rd floor

 Q: Do I need to register before delivery?

-A: If you are a prenatal patient of UCSF, One Medical Group, or Golden Gate OB there is no pre-registration to complete.
+A: If you are a prenatal patient of UCSF, One Medical Group, or the Golden Gate OBGYN practice, there is no pre-registration to complete.